 DOE Participation in Development of the IECC

 DOE seeks to advance energy efficiency in the International Energy Conservation Code (IECC) by strengthening the code where cost-effective, and improving the criteria to be more easily understood, applied, implemented and enforced.
-DOE will publish its proposed changes on the web pages linked below before submitting them to the ICC to allow interested parties to provide suggested revisions, enhancements to and comments.
+DOE publishes its proposed changes on the web pages linked below before submitting to the ICC to allow interested parties to provide suggested revisions, enhancements to and comments.